taylor-han/Image-Classification-CNN/README.md

  Neural networks and deep learning algorithms have been acknowledged for demonstrating their strengths in predicting multi-class outputs given original multi-dimensional inputs.
-This paper attempts to create the optimal convolutional neural network for the CIFAR-10 dataset using the neural networks library Keras.
+This project attempts to create the optimal convolutional neural network for the CIFAR-10 dataset using the neural networks library Keras.
 A varying selection of filters, activation functions, pooling functions, and optimizers were tried for the